Fruitfulcode/zoner-lite/readme.txt

 The themes is ready for translation and already translated in Russian and Dutch.
 We are open for users translations, translation can be included in new theme versions.
-Files: zoner.pot, ru_Ru.po, ru_Ru.mo, nl_BE.mo, nl_BE.po icluded.
+Files: zoner.pot, en_US.po, en_US.mo ru_Ru.po, ru_Ru.mo, nl_BE.mo, nl_BE.po icluded.
 Default language is english.

 -------------------------------------------------------
     Credits